 Tax debt forgiveness

-If a member of the armed services should be killed in action while deployed in a combat zone, or die later from injuries sustained while in a combat zone, his surviving family can make a special request with the IRS for forgiveness of his outstanding federal income tax debt.
-Notably, this tax relief also can apply to obtaining a refund for the surviving family if he already paid his taxes.
+If a member of the armed services should be killed in action while deployed in a combat zone, or die later from injuries sustained while in a combat zone, their surviving family can make a special request with the IRS for forgiveness of the member's outstanding federal income tax debt.
+This tax relief also can apply to obtaining a refund for the surviving family if taxes were already paid.